-Please visit the student Financial Services website for the estimated cost of attendance for Master of Science in Public Policy and Management (MSPPM) students before scholarships.
+Please visit the Student Financial Services website for the estimated cost of attendance for Master of Science in Public Policy and Management (MSPPM) students before scholarships.
 All figures are estimates and are subject to change.
-These budgets provide you with information about costs associated with attending the program and serve as the basis for determining federal financial aid awards.
+The estimates are meant to provide you with information about costs associated with attending the program and serve as the basis for determining federal financial aid awards.

 Frequently Asked Questions

 Didn't find what you were looking for?
 Check out our Financial Aid Frequently Asked Questions page for additional information on any of the topics or processes outlined above.